 - Serve topped with additional chopped cilantro, sliced green onions, and a dollop of sour cream.

 - Prep ahead options: You can make the pasta 1-2 days in advance.
 Toss the cooked pasta with a bit of olive oil to prevent sticking before refrigerating.
 Peppers and onions can also be sautéed 1-2 days in advance as needed.

 - Leftovers: Keep refrigerated in a closed container for 3-4 days.

 - Reheating: Reheat in the microwave for 1-2 minutes until heated through.

 Did you try this recipe?
 You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
 I always appreciate your feedback!
 You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!

 - 8 ounce dry shell pasta reserve ½ cup of the cooked pasta water

 - 1 tablespoon extra virgin olive oil

-- 1 medium green bell pepper finely chopped
+- 1 medium green bell pepper roughly chopped

 - ¼ teaspoon table salt